 Read the full story here: Google Cloud Platform experiences an EPIC shock in healthcare industry

-2. Microsoft release their recent Q2 revenue
+2. Microsoft releases its Q2 revenue

 In the recent Q2 revenue release, Microsoft clocked $36.2 billion while registering an overall growth of 14%.